 Important to note: MOOCS have been shown to have a low completion rate because of the asynchronous, individual learning style.
-Cohort-based learning, where employees / learners belong to a group doing the same thing, and can learn from one another in the process, rank most highly in remote learning outcomes.
+Cohort-based learning, where employees/learners belong to a group doing the same thing and can learn from one another in the process, ranks most highly in remote learning outcomes.

 If this is the route you go, then make sure the training is contextualized for different departments.
-For example: ‘Learn how to apply human-centered design principles to improve customer service feedback’ resonates more with staff than rather than just offering a course called ‘Learn human-centered design’.
-The goal should be learning experiences which are designed to integrate closely with the role, so that an employee can apply their new skills immediately to their job.
+For example: ‘Learn how to apply human-centred design principles to improve customer service feedback’ resonates more with staff than rather than just offering a course called ‘Learn human-centred design’.
+The goal should be learning experiences which are designed to integrate closely with the role so that an employee can apply their new skills immediately to their job.

 A recent study showed that 94% of business leaders reported that they expect employees to learn new skills on the job (up from 65% in 2018), with 40% of their employees requiring reskilling within the next six months.
 Online learning and training uptake is also rising, with four times as many people seeking these types of learning opportunities (of their initiative) and five times as many employers providing these opportunities to their employees.

 Employers are clearly realizing the need to meaningfully invest in their workforce: The same study found that companies expect to offer over 70% of their employees’ opportunities for reskilling or upskilling, with 66% of these companies correctly anticipating that doing so will yield a “return on investment” within one year.